CyberGhost Review - UPDATED Jul. 2017

 Security and Privacy

-CyberGhost uses the 256-bit AES encryption over OpenVPN and as mentioned previously, L2TP with IPsec and PPTP are available.
+CyberGhost uses the 256-bit AES encryption over OpenVPN and as mentioned previously in this CyberGhost review, L2TP with IPsec and PPTP are available.
 However, the setup process for those two is somewhat complex for new users.
 The good thing is that the setup is perfectly explained in the knowledge base if you are willing to take the time to read the instructions.

 CyberGhost offers excellent user privacy.
 It doesn’t observe, track, record or keep any logs of your personal information or activities.
 They are very transparent when it comes to privacy matters, which is not that common among VPN providers.

 In case you have any trouble installing the client or can’t find the information you need, you have the option to contact customer support via a support ticket.
 They also have live chat, but it is only available during eastern European working hours.
 Most VPN providers offer 24/7 customer support, so this is definitely a drawback.
-On the other hand, the customer service reps we have talked to have been friendly, helpful, and knowledgeable.
+On the other hand, the customer service reps we have talked to while researching for this CyberGhost review have been friendly, helpful, and knowledgeable.

 You can opt for the free service, which is pretty decent.
 If you want to pay for a premium service, you can get a risk-free 30-day trial to check it out.
 The premium plan, which covers one device, costs $2.91 per month if billed annually.
 If billed monthly, it will cost you $6.99 per month.
 You get speeds up to five times faster and you have access to more than 600 servers in 29 countries.
 You can also sign up for a premium plus package, which costs $4.58 a month if billed annually.
 If billed monthly, this plan costs $10.99 per month.
 This gives you all the same features, but you get to use their service on 5 devices simultaneously.